 Capital Plan and Sustainability.
 Darden is responsible for funding, building and maintaining its Grounds.
 Progress towards an ambitious capital plan includes the 2018 funding and dedication of a new, modern facility in the Washington, D.C., area: the Sands Family Grounds at UVA Darden DC Metro.
-In Charlottesville, Beardsley has upgraded core academic facilities, including spearheading the fundraising, innovative business model and vision for a new Darden hotel — a 225,000-square-foot, $150 million hotel and conference center — an adjacent arboretum and botanical gardens, and a 45,000-square-foot alumni hall.
+In Charlottesville, Beardsley has upgraded core academic facilities, including spearheading the fundraising, innovative business model and vision for The Forum Hotel — a 225,000-square-foot, $150 million Kimpton hotel and conference center — an adjacent arboretum and botanical gardens, and a 45,000-square-foot alumni hall.
 Construction began in January 2021 and is on time and on budget for an early 2023 opening and will comply with LEED silver certification.
 Darden achieved carbon neutrality following an agreement with Dominion Energy to supply the School with solar energy and has announced 2030 sustainability goals.
 Darden is updating a long-term masterplan vision, including a new on-Grounds apartment capital project for 300 students, with an innovative financial model.

 Teaching.
 As an educator, Beardsley teaches courses in the Darden Full-Time MBA and Executive MBA, including “Maximizing Leadership Potential in Sports and Business,” “Stakeholder Management & Regulatory Strategy,” “CEO Leadership in the 21st Century,” and “Corporate Strategic Leadership.”
 He has taught Darden Worldwide Courses in Cuba, Israel, Italy, Belgium and Holland and teaches sessions in “Ambiculturalism,” “General Managers Taking Action” and other Darden electives.
 He taught extensively at McKinsey as well.